 AboutLearn about our congregation

 We come from various faith traditions – you don’t have to be born Mennonite or have the right last name to join us.
 Explore these pages to learn more about us, and then come visit us as you are able.
-We welcome all who would like to worship with us — whether for a one time visit, or for exploring joining the congregation, or anything in between.
+We welcome all who would like to worship with us — whether for a one-time visit, or to explore joining the congregation, or anything in between.
 Whether we ever meet you or not, we invite you to join with us in living out the vision of God’s Beloved Community in whatever setting you may find yourself.